 Do You Need a Business Valuation?

-Whether you’re buying or selling a business, a business valuation is a necessary step in the process.
+Whether you’re buying or selling a business, a business, a business evaluation is a necessary step in the process.
 You might be more familiar with the term ‘business appraisal’.
 These two interchangeable terms describe a complicated process used to determine what a business is worth.

-When you work with a Sunbelt Texas business broker, we will help you navigate the various types of business valuations and determine which type of appraisal you need for your specific circumstances.
+As certified appraisers in Houston, our business brokers, we will help you navigate the various types of business valuations and determine which type of appraisal you need for your specific circumstances.

 “What Is My Small Business Worth?”